 INTRODUCTION

 Papaya (Carica papaya L.) belongs to family caricaceae and is native to tropical America.
 Pa-paya is also known as kalpa viruksha, as different parts of plant are used for food, fodder and as raw material in different agro-based industries.
 It is a major fruit crop cultivated in tropical and subtropical regions of the world.
 The Mild subtropical climate with optimum temperature range of 25◦C–35◦C is considered ideal for papaya cultivation.
 This fruit is one of the richest source of vitamin A (2020 IU/100g) and is useful in the treatment of cancer, Alzheimer’s dis-ease, diabetes, piles and digestive disorders.

+give reference

 India is the largest producer of papaya about 5.7-6.0 million tonnes (NHB 2022-23) [18].
 It is grown in different states of India including Madhya Pradesh, Chhattisgarh, Bihar, Maharashtra, Gujarat, Haryana, Andhra Pradesh, Tamil Nadu and Assam where, Madhya Pradesh contributes about 0.5-0.6 million tonnes of papaya production (NHB 2022-23) [18].